oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Temporal.V1.md

           if the intervals defined by their `TimeSliceStart` and `TimeSliceEnd` properties overlap and their other, *non-temporal*, key properties are identical.
           A temporal collection of this kind MUST NOT contain overlapping entities;
-          and if it contains an entity, it MUST contain all entities that agree with the given one in their non-temporal key properties.
+          and it contains with every entity all entities that agree with the given one in their non-temporal key properties.

 Property|Type|Description